zrwaite/se101-spaceship/README.md

         ```
     -   Energy cost: arc \* range^2 / 40
 -   `passiveScan: () => PassiveReading[] | Error`
     -   Scans the entire map for any space objects, and returns imprecise data about them.
+The list order is **essentially random**.
     -   ```typescript
         interface PassiveReading {
         	heading: number